ags/gendo/README.md

 ### Bootstrap

+Prerequisites: postgres, redis.

-You'll need to setup postgres, but the following ought to handle the rest.
+The following ought to handle the rest:

 ```
 ./script/bootstrap.sh